noms-ops/noms-command/README.rst

 noms
 ====

-**NOTE:** This is the *roadmap* for a second-generation of the 'noms' general purpose interface.
-It is a target for implementation and very much subject to change, and also none of it exists.

 **noms** is a remote command-line interface interpreter.
 It's designed to be a stable runtime environment for interpreting server-defined command-line interfaces for (principally) rest-like data stores (or for commands that are side-effect free, but *not* commands that change any state on the system on which the command runs).

 The web browser is a platform in which the operator of a web service can implement a graphical user interface to data it controls.
 For example, it's a common pattern to offer access to services and data via a ReST or ReST-like interface, making http requests against a remote API understanding the HTTP verbs and returning results in the form of HTTP responses, header metadata and response bodies containing serialized data (e.g. JSON).
 Such interfaces are generally implemented in a combination of HTML documents and Javascript which modifies the document model of the HTML page(s).